Endoscopic Stapling of Pharyngeal Pouch

 A patient may go home the same day or stay overnight.
 Diet is gradually reintroduced, starting with water, then free fluids, then soft diet etc. Check the operation note for details.

 Be wary of signs of perforation.
-The patient should be monitored closely for a number of hours for: chest pain (may radiate to the back), tachypnoea, tachycardia, low-grade fever, dysphagia or surgical emphysema.
+Chest pain (may radiate to the back), tachypnoea, tachycardia, low-grade fever, dysphagia or surgical emphysema.
 These symptoms and signs should prompt urgent senior review.

 Simple analgesia is usually sufficient.
 Some surgeons may prescribe a PPI.
 Check the operation note.